AlexBormotov/AlexBormotov/README.md

 <h1 align="center">Hi there 👋</h1>

 My name is Alexander Bormotov 🙋
-Experienced IT professional with over 6 years of expertise in Data Analysis and Engineering.
+Experienced IT professional with over 6 years of expertise in Data Engineering and Analysis.
 Passionate about process improvement through automation, testing, and implementation.
 A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.
 Actively looking for a job with a move to a European country.

-* 🔭 I’m currently working at M.video-Eldorado - its two biggest e-commerce and offline retailer in Russia
+* 🔭 I’m currently working at 3Alica - Since February 2024 I have participated in 4 projects: Bank, Pharmaceutical company, Customs, Small parts manufacturing plant
-* ✔️ Goals: Relocate to warm country in Europe, buy cosy house and get a fluffy kitten 🐈
+* ✔️ Goals: Buy cosy house in Serbia and get a fluffy kitten 🐈
-* ⚡ Fun fact: Everything I do, sooner or later, I succeed!
-Even sometimes it gets boring from such a life)
+* ⚡ Fun fact: Everything I do, sooner or later, I succeed

 <a href="https://www.linkedin.com/in/alexander-bormotov-6858634a/" rel="nofollow noreferrer">
     <img src="/linkedin-logo-mini.png" alt="linkedin">